 They were a sham in another sense, too, in that one of the parties tried to fix the outcome.
 It seems certain that the Admiralty was out to "get" Captain Turner.
 O'Sullivan accuses the Admiralty of making Turner the scapegoat; p.
 115. Preston, pp. 316-319, 325-327, 403, documents the case the Admiralty built against Turner, sometimes on flimsy evidence; she notes on p.
 405 that he probably did not receive some of the orders allegedly sent to him.
-Even the pro-British Ramsey notes that the Admiralty, not Cunard, was getting most of the blame in the press (Ramsey, p.
+Larson, pp. 317-318, also says the government was out to get Turner.
+Even the pro-British Ramsey says that the Admiralty, not Cunard, was getting most of the blame in the press (Ramsey, p.
 113), so the officers were determined to find someone else to suffer the odium.

 PeekeEtAl, p.
 82, say explicitly, "Reading the collective correspondence in its original, unedited state would have made it abundantly clear to anyone that Captain Turner... had followed his Admiralty instructions to the letter.
 This is why Oliver and Webb were now busily 'tailoring' the Admiralty signals register...."